grifhus/grifhus/README.md

 - ✅ Open to work
 - 🔭 I’m currently working on Myself
 - 🧑‍🤝‍🧑 Looking to collaborate on anything!
-- 🌱 I’m currently learning JavaScript, Nodejs
+- 🌱 I’m currently learning React, Nodejs
 - 📫 Connect with me on <a href="https://www.linkedin.com/in/david-julian-jaramillo-a10a832b/">LinkedIn </a>
 - 🔍 Take a look at my projects on <a href="https://www.frontendmentor.io/profile/grifhus">Frontend Mentor! </a>
 <hr>